MoseleyBioinformaticsLab/STRINGDatabaseManipulation/README.md

 You can preprocess files from STRING by downloading detail and alias files.

-For example, for human you can download the detail file by:
+For example, for human you can download the detailed link file by:

     # get the PPI network itself
     wget https://stringdb-static.org/download/protein.links.detailed.v11.0/9606.protein.links.detailed.v11.0.txt.gz